gflewis/sndml3/docs/index.md

 * Set **HTTP Server Host** to the IP address of the Linux or Windows server
 * Set **HTTP Port** to **5124**

-In addition, you must open TCP/IP port 5124 on your Linux or Windows server to accept inbound connections.
+In addition, you must modify your firewall configuration to open TCP/IP port 5124 for inbound connections.

 (Note that you can choose a different TCP/IP port as long as the **Connection Profile** and the **Agent** are configured consistently.)

-As an alternative to opening the TCP/IP port, you can install a MID Server on the same box as SNDML.
+As an alternative to opening the TCP/IP port for inbound connnections, you can install a MID Server on the same box as SNDML.
 In this case you will specify **MID Server** on the **Agent** configuration form.
-Since the MID Server will be forwarding TCP/IP messages to a SNDML server on the same box, you should specify the **HTTP Server Host** as `localhost`.
+Since the MID Server will be forwarding TCP/IP messages to an SNDML server on the same box, you should specify the **HTTP Server Host** as `localhost`.

 Use this command to start the HTTP server as a background process on Linux: